tarndt/wasmws/README.md

 If you do not have Go installed, you will of course need to [install it](https://golang.org/doc/install).

 1. Checkout repo: ``git clone https://github.com/tarndt/wasmws.git``
-2. Change to demo directory: ``cd ./wasmws/demo/server``
+2. Change to the demo directory: ``cd ./wasmws/demo/server``
 3. Build the client, server and run the server (which serves the client): ``./build.bash && ./server``
 4. Open [http://localhost:8080/](http://localhost:8080/) in your web browser
-5. Open the web console (Ctrl+Shift+K in Firefox, Ctrl+Shift+I in Chrome) and observe the output
+5. Open the web console (Ctrl+Shift+K in Firefox, Ctrl+Shift+I in Chrome) and observe the output!

 ## Alternatives

 1. Use [gRPC-Web](https://github.com/grpc/grpc-web) as a HTTP to gRPC gateway/proxy.
-(If you don't want to running extra middleware..)
+(If you don't mind a TCP connection per request, running extra middleware which are also extra points of failure...)
 2. Use "[nhooyr.io/websocket](https://github.com/nhooyr/websocket)"'s implemtation which unlike "wasmws" does not use the browser provided websocket functionality.
 Test and bench your own use-case!

 ## Future